srgurra/Multi_row_editor/README.md

 1. Create database "datatables" into localhost/phpmyadmin.
 2. Then you need to import database file "datatables.sql" into phpmyadmin.
+3. Create a directory "editor" in xampp/htdocs
-3. Place code in xampp/htdocs/editor directory.
+4. Place code in xampp/htdocs/editor directory.

 Usage: